mikolajroszak/integromat.github.io/apps/oauth2-connection.md

 ## Add-ons

 If you need to execute a request before authorization (to fetch a token, for example), we got you covered.
-You can specify a `preauthorize` section, that is a [Request Object](request-object.html), and it will be called just before the `authorize` directive:
+You can specify a `preauthorize` section, that is a [Request Object](request-object.html) or an array of [Request Objects](request-object.html), and it will be called just before the `authorize` directive:

 ```json
 {